imalsky/imalsky.github.io/README.md

 ### Deployment

-Any commits made to the `master` branch will automatically push to https://imalsky.github.io/.
+This site is deployed using Github Pages and will show what's currently on the `master` branch.

+To deploy changes to https://imalsky.github.io/ run `npm run deploy`.